bfffggh/OKNA-DOS/README.md

 [Microsoft's Trademark & Brand Guidelines](https://www.microsoft.com/legal/intellectualproperty/trademarks/usage/general).
 Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.
 Any use of third-party trademarks or logos are subject to those third-party's policies.

+# My part of this

+**I am only gonna be touching MS-DOS 4.0 as it would be modern enough**